NIGHTMARE FUEL

 Inheriting from a class made by Tyler Cobb, another gameplay programmer on the team, I made two scenes: an ingredient and potion scene.

+Both scenes possess an enum variable of all item types, reducing W.E.T design.
 When the item is placed in the scene, the user can select any item from a dropdown, and a match statement will change the item's color and name accordingly.

 Potion Throwing and Effects